No laughing at my drawing or editing skills . . . this is only a demo and was whipped up quickly! :)

 So let's get started.
 Here are the things you will need to digitize a drawing.

-- A drawing done by you or your 4 year old niece.
+- A drawing.
+I quickly sketched up a few flowers in an Eloise Renouf style for this example.
 You should be able to use almost any medium of choice in any color you want.
 Today I am using ink.

 - A scanner